 Climate change is projected to affect both the water balance and the salt balance in the polders.
 Higher rainfall is projected to lead to greater runoff (field surface drainage, denoted Df in Figure 7.15) at all three sites, with the two highest rainfall projections (scenarios RW-CCAEHR and RW-CCLEHR) leading to the greatest runoff.
 At Dacope and Gosaba, the two high rainfall scenarios lead to projected lower soil and pond salt concentrations than in the base case.
-At Dacope, the other three climate change scenarios lead to higher soil and pond salt concentrations than in the base case.
+At Dacope, the other three climate change scenarios lead to higher soil and pond salt concentrations than in the base case, whereas at Gosaba they are similar to the base case.
 The salt concentrations at Amtali remains low in all climate change scenarios.
 Gosaba remains too salty for irrigation under any climate change scenario, whereas the lower salt concentrations at Dacope for the two higher rainfall scenarios leads to somewhat increased irrigation.